MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/manage-azure-cognitive-search.md

 * To connect Azure Cognitive Search with Microsoft Search, you will first need to create an ACS service with at least one index.
 Follow the instructions here to get set up: [Create a Search Service](/azure/search/search-create-service-portal).
 * The search administrator configuring the connection with Microsoft Search must have Search Administrator permissions to set up the connection in the Microsoft Admin Center.
-* If you plan to connect to your ACS service using Role-Based Access Contol, the Search Administrator configuring the connection in the Microsoft Admin Center must have Search Index Data Reader permissions for your ACS service.
+* If you plan to connect to your ACS service using Role-Based Access Contol, the Search Administrator configuring the connection in the Microsoft Admin Center must have either the **Search Index Contributor** RBAC role assigned, or both **Contributor** and **Search Index Data Reader** roles for your ACS service.
 See instructions here on how to assign roles here: [Assign roles](/azure/search/search-security-rbac?tabs=config-svc-portal%2Croles-portal%2Ctest-portal%2Ccustom-role-portal%2Cdisable-keys-portal#assign-roles).

 ## Setup